launchfort/flock/COMMAND_LINE.md

 ## Configuration

-The command line tool is configured using an rc Nodejs module that has the task rc configuring an instance of a flock `Migrator` and exposing the following
+The command line tool is configured using an rc Nodejs module that has the task of configuring an instance of a flock `Migrator` and exposing the following

 ```
 exports.migrationDir = /* the path to the migrations directory where migrations will be saved */